What concerns you most about your conference calls? Call quality and reliability? The success of your meetings?

 All it takes is one careless employee, who was not supposed to be on a call, to confide a vital trade-secret to the wrong person, and your business could suffer a crippled reputation and incur financial damages.

 There’s a lot you are up against, so let’s get you up to speed on conference call security musts.
 Conferencing providers that are concerned about security will offer a range of features and functions that secure your calls.

-We’ve identified 5 groups features or factors that are critical to security sensitive organizations.
+We’ve identified 5 groups of features or factors that are critical to sensitive organizations.
 Read about them below.

 In the new era of audio conferencing, internet enhancement helps make for more productive meetings, through the use of features that manage group interactions.
 These same components can double as security elements, particularly when you are Securing Access to a conference room.
 Two examples of securing access are setting Conference Parameters and utilizing Access Mode Features.

 As a few more options include using specific conference codes or individual access codes to gain access.
 More on these below, as well.

 Securing the access features of a conference room is a critical starting place for all audio conferencing security.

 Determining how individuals gain access to your conference rooms is of the utmost importance.
 To ensure individuals have the appropriate access to your conferences, you need an audio conferencing platform that makes user authentication a significant aspect for conference access.
 Many of the better platforms offer Contact List or Directory features, which can be used to assign the roles and privileges that will define one’s access to audio conference rooms.